zasyaonline/ZasyaMonitor/README.md

 $ VBoxManage clonehd --format RAW VirtualBox\ VMs/zasya-monitor_zabbix_1694659244539_38888/ubuntu-jammy-22.04-cloudimg.vmdk Zasya-Monitor-Customer-release.img
 ```

-3. Finally, we will use `dd` to write the image file to an external disk to be provided to the end-user/customer:
+3. Finally, we will use `dd` to write the raw disk image file to an external disk to be provided to the end-user/customer:

 ```